Lithium and Caffeine: Can You Take Them Together?

 • Energy drinks (Red Bull, Monster, Bang, Celsius)

-All lithium formulations share the same renal handling, so the interaction applies regardless of which product you take.
+All prescription forms of lithium share the same renal handling, so the interaction applies regardless of the specific product; the caffeine sources that matter most are the ones people forget to count.

 The bottom line